neetjn/transparent-asgard-deployment/README.md

 docker run tl-asgl-deployment
 ```

 The target machine can be specified in `ansible/group_vars/all.yml`, otherwise the ansible script will point to localhost.
+Credentials must be provided for ansible to communicate with foreign machines.
+These credentials can also be specified in the yml file listed above.

 ---